Minors in Research

 Late applications or applications missing documents will not be considered.

-Applicants accepted to the summer program must attend a mandatory orientation on June 22, 2020.
+Applicants accepted to the summer program must attend a mandatory orientation on June 22 and June 23, 2020.